AlveusLabs/SN94-BitSota/docs/mining.md

 # Direct Mining Guide (Task-Agnostic)

-Direct mining in AutoMLInfinite means you evolve candidate learning systems locally and submit promising results to validators via the relay.
+Direct mining in BitSota means you evolve candidate learning systems locally and submit promising results to validators via the relay.
 We’re challenge-driven and **the very first challenge on this subnet is an AutoML-Zero replication** (baseline reproduction + incremental improvements).

 ## What is Direct Mining?